tmbiro/Project-4/README.md

 </p>

 ## Purpose
 If you were to walk around in your backyard right now, there is a good chance that you would find some sort of mushroom.
-Before handling these types of fungi, it is important to decipher whether or not they are poisonous.
+Before handling these types of fungi, it is important to decipher whether they are poisonous.
 Misidentifying poisonous mushrooms can have severe consequences, as ingestion of toxic varieties can lead to illness, organ failure, or even death.
-We've decided to train a machine learning model that can accurately identify and differentiate toxic mushrooms from edible ones, ensuring the safety of individuals who forage or consume wild mushrooms.
+The purpose of our project is to train a machine learning model that can accurately identify and differentiate toxic mushrooms from edible ones, ensuring the safety of individuals who forage or consume wild mushrooms; thus, our main question is as follows:

 #### Is This Mushroom Edible or Poisonous?
 This compelling question is one that our model can answer based on certain mushroom characteristics.